AbeMonk8558/BallPhysics/README.md

 # BallPhysics
-A highly-customizable 2D ball physics simulation created with Raylib (currently nowhere near completion).
-Uses continuous collision detection for hyper-accurate collisions.
+A simple 2D ball physics simulation with limited capabilities.
+Uses continuous collision detection to predict where collisions will occur ahead of time to absolute precision.
+The simulation implements dynamic circles and static oriented rectangles.

 ## Overview
 In the future, the math behind the continuous collision detection will be explained here.
 The simulation does not currently account for acceleration, though will in the future.